-C. 6-POINT SENSOR CALIBRATION Next, you will want to perform a 6-point calibration of your sensors.
+C. 6-POINT SENSOR & GYRO CALIBRATION Next, you will want to perform a 6-point calibration of your sensors.
 With the motors still off, go to the Hardware tab and click "Calibrate IMU sensors."

 At this point, follow the steps shown below to perform a full 6-point sensor and gyro calibration.

-After completing the 6-point calibration, close the window and click WRITE to save.
+After completing the 6-point calibration, calibrate the Gyroscope (for Camera IMU only), and then close the window and click WRITE to save.

 D. MOTOR INVERT DETECTION PROCESS: After completing the 6-point calibration, you will want to perform the motor invert process.
 Use the video below as a guide on how and why this is performed.
 You will want to turn your Motors back on to commence this process.

 In the video, you may have noticed that both the gimbal and software interface differ from yours.
 Again, only use the video as a guide to perform the procedure, and do NOT copy the exact values/results onto your parameters.
 Since you are using a Prophet gimbal with SimpleBGC 2.63 b0, your software interface should look as it does below.
 The motor invert section can be found under the Hardware tab.

 2. Click Auto to begin Motor Invert process.

 3. If any Num.Poles change after Motor Invert process, return them all to 22.